wso2/ansible-apim/docs/Pattern_3.md

 Inorder to change the default keystores of the WSO2 server follow the instructions below.

-1. Add the primary keystore and the client-trustore under files/security/<product-home>.
+1. Add the primary, internal, tls keystore and the client-trustore under files/security/<product-home>.
-2. Uncomment the Keystore Configurations section in all the files under [group_vars](../dev/group_vars) and if the keystore names are different from the defaults make sure these changes are done.
+2. Uncomment the Keystore Configurations sections in all the files under [group_vars](../dev/group_vars) and if the keystore names are different from the defaults make sure these changes are done.

 ## Customize the WSO2 Ansible scripts